complover116/ProjectInstallerV3/README.md

 ProjectInstallerV3
 ==================

-This branch contains PI's repository - it stores information about versions and builds
+This branch contains PI's native launcher for windows.
+This little guy should help you with installing java and other required things in order for you to run PI3.